hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507167v2-one-trigger-token-is-enough-a-defense-strategy-for-balancing-safety-.md

 ---
 layout: default
-title: One Trigger Token Is Enough: A Defense Strategy for Balancing Safety and Usability in Large Language Models
+title: "One Trigger Token Is Enough: A Defense Strategy for Balancing Safety and Usability in Large Language Models"
 ---

 # One Trigger Token Is Enough: A Defense Strategy for Balancing Safety and Usability in Large Language Models